phaubertin/jinue/doc/syscalls/dup.md

 ## Errors

-* JINUE_EINVAL if the code entry point is set to a kernel address.
-* JINUE_EINVAL if the user stack address is set to a kernel address.
-* JINUE_EAGAIN if the thread could not be created because of needed resources.
-* JINUE_EBADF if the specified descriptor is invalid, or does not refer to a process, or is closed.
+* JINUE_EBADF if the specified target process descriptor is invalid, or does not refer to a process, or is closed.

-## Future Direction

-This system call will be modified to bind the new thread to a descriptor so other system calls can refer to it e.g. to destroy it, join it, etc.
+* JINUE_EBADF if the specified source descriptor is invalid or is closed.
+* JINUE_EBADF if the specified destination descriptor is invalid.